wqhadija/online-marketer-chatgpt-prompts/README.md

 ## Product descriptions in E-commerce 🥀
 Input:
-> Write a attractive product desriptions for an e-commerce marketplace.
+> Write a attractive product reviews for an e-commerce marketplace.
 Product:
 [List of product benefits]